alexandraslanschek/ABM-Assignment/Calibration.md

     - NHS (https://www.nhs.uk/conditions/common-cold/) recommends seeing general practitioner after 10 days
     - Again, remember that 1 week = 5 days in our model
   - max-sick-leave-days = 260
-    - None in Switzerland
+    - Approximately none in Switzerland
 - Empirical macrocalibrated parameters
-  - contagiousness = 0.009
+  - contagiousness = 0.01
-    - Weekly incidence for adults is maximally approximately 10 percent (https://www.rki.de/SharedDocs/Bilder/InfAZ/Influenza/Grippeweb/Abbildung3_Wochenbericht.png?__blob=poster&v=138)
-  - immunity-days = 10
     - Average number of colds for adults ranges from 2 to 4 (Pappas, 2017, p.
 200)
+  - immunity-days = 65
+    - Reinfections with same types of cold are uncommon (Pappas, p.
+199)